electron/rfcs/text/0027-mac-versioned-bundle-layout.md

 In enterprise application deployments, it's possible for update scripts or installers to overwrite the contents of an already running application.
-In such cases, an attempt to spawn Electron's child process helpers may result in a catastrophic action which crashes the application due to incompatible ABIs.
+In such cases, an attempt to spawn Electron's child process helpers may result in a catastrophic action which crashes the application due to ABI incompatibilities.

+This is a problem unique to Electron due to its Mac bundle layout.
+Its binaries and resources are included under the following directories without any versioning:
+- `Electron.app/Contents/Frameworks/Electron Framework.framework/Versions/A`
+- `Electron.app/Contents/Frameworks/Electron Helper*.app`
+- `Electron.app/Contents/Resources/*.asar`

+In such scenarios, apps utilizing ASAR integrity will also risk a crash when spawning utilityProcess scripts in their app.asar.

+### Electron vs Chrome

 <details>
 <summary>Electron.app bundle layout</summary>